Cosmian/mse-app-demo/path/README.md

 # Path

-Basic example of how to use dedicated path in a mse application.
+Basic example of how to use dedicated paths in an mse application.

  This example works with a self-signed certificate on a fully zero trust environment and containing:
 - A simple helloworld flask application